datayoga-io/site/site/index.md

   - image:
       src: "/assets/images/home/banner.png"
       alt: "datayoga migrator"
-    heading: "Lift Off to the Cloud with ease"
+    heading: "Lift off to the cloud with ease"
-    heading2: "Let DataYoga Take the Load of ETL Migration"
+    heading2: "Let DataYoga take the load of ETL migration"
     text: "Effortlessly migrate from legacy ETL platforms to the cloud with over 80% automatic conversion"
     button:
       name: "Book a Demo"
-      link: "#"
+      link: "/contact"

 # Services
 services: